 - Bringing the Fish In:

 - Once the fish is close and appears tired, prepare to land it.
 If it’s small, you can often lift it out of the water with your rod.
 For larger fish, a net can be helpful to avoid losing the catch at the last moment.
+I usually wear out the fish some before trying to net so they have less energy.

 Tips for Success